-5.1 Commissioning of a device via WEBconfig

-WEBconfig is reached via HTTP and HTTPS.
+5.1 Commissioning of a device via WEBconfig WEBconfig is reached via HTTP and HTTPS.
 If you use HTTP, the device automatically redirects you to an encrypted HTTPS connection.

-WEBconfig uses a self-signed SSL certificate, so this must be added as an exception in the browser for each device.

-After invoking the WEBconfig interface of an unconfigured device, you can select whether the device should be managed by the LANCOM Management Cloud or as a stand-alone device.
+WEBconfig uses a self-signed SSL certificate, so this must be added as an exception in the browser for each device After invoking the WEBconfig interface of an unconfigured device, you can select whether the device should be managed by the LANCOM Management Cloud or as a stand-alone device.

 Click the corresponding button here to decide whether the device should be managed by the LANCOM Management Cloud or as a stand-alone device.

-5.1.1 Management by LANCOM Management Cloud

-You either connect the device to the LANCOM Management Cloud by means of the serial number and PIN (zero touch), or you use the corresponding input field to enter an activation code that you generated previously in your LANCOM Management Cloud project:
+5.1.1 Management by LANCOM Management Cloud You either connect the device to the LANCOM Management Cloud by means of the serial number and PIN (zero touch), or you use the corresponding input field to enter an activation code that you generated previously in your LANCOM Management Cloud project:

-LANCOM Management Cloud

-ல

-LANCOM Management Cloud

-Please go to https://cloud.lancom.de to add the device to your project using the serial number and PIN.
-The serial number is located on the bottom side of the device.
-The PIN is printed on a sheet which is enclosed with the original box:

-LANCOM LW-500

-Alternatively, you can enter an activation code that was generated in your LANCOM Management Cloud project:

-Apply

 After confirming the activation code and completing the pairing process, a success message will be displayed and you will be redirected to the WEBconfig login page.
 The device can now be managed via the LMC.

 5.1.2 Stand-alone management

 Use the corresponding input fields to set a meaningful name for your device and set a password to be used by the user "root".
 The password must meet the following criteria:

 - > at least 8 characters

 - > at least one letter

 - > at least one digit

 - > at least one special character

+The password set here is valid for the user "root".
+This user is also used subsequently to login to WEBconfig.

 Clicking on Apply will direct you to the login page.
 Use the username "root" and the previously defined password to login to WEBconfig.
 5.2 Login